turingschool/curriculum/source/topics/extract_ratings_service.markdown

 The existing ratings do not have unit tests or controller tests.
 There are some feature specs, but they're incomplete.

+### Using Capybara

+In `spec/features/user_rates_products_spec.rb` add tests to cover the functionality.

 We need:

+GET /account/ratings

+-[ ] a unique list of products ordered
--[ ] can only see their own ratings for products they've purchased
+-[ ] if they've rated it: show rating
-     two ratings for an item they've ordered, they can only see one -[x] create
--[ ] read
+-[ ] else link to add rating
+-[x] create a rating
 -[x] update
--[x] create fails
+-[x] create fails (incorrect params)
 -[x] edit fails (incorrect params)
 -[ ] edit fails (window of opportunity closed)

+Also, we need a test for displaying the ratings on the products page.
+`spec/features/public_user_views_products_spec.rb`

+GET /products/:id
 -[ ] view all the ratings for a product

-Also, there are bugs:
-A user can currently edit other people's ratings, if they have the id.

-### Using Capybara
+### Ignoring Bugs

-### Using VCR to Mock Tests
+The current implementation has a number of issues, but we'll just ignore them.

 ## Reading Ratings